slotThe/slotThe.github.io/research.md

 - *Categorical Reconstruction Theory*

-  I completed my dissertation at [TU Dresden](https://tu-dresden.de/mn/math) on the 4th of July 2025, under the supervision of [Prof. Dr. Ulrich Krähmer](https://tu-dresden.de/mn/math/geometrie/kraehmer).
+  I completed my dissertation at [TU Dresden](https://tu-dresden.de/mn/math) on the 4th of July 2025, under the supervision of [Ulrich Krähmer](https://tu-dresden.de/mn/math/geometrie/kraehmer).
   Here is everything one could possibly want to know about this:
   + The [slides][disputation]
     for my thesis defence and the